NANITH777/Disaster_Prediction_Model/README.md

 - [Kaggle Dataset: Disaster Tweets](https://www.kaggle.com/datasets/harshithvarma007/disaster-tweets)
 - [PyTorch Documentation](https://pytorch.org/docs/stable/index.html)

+## **Streamlit Deployment**

+### **I. Application Interface**

+The application is deployed using Streamlit, providing an interactive interface where users can input tweets and receive predictions on the type of disaster mentioned in the tweet.

 ### **II.
 Running the Application**

 To run the Streamlit application, use the following command in your terminal: